tzebrowski/ObdMetrics/README.md

 #### Signed HEX numbers

-By default framework intercepts all `hex` as unsigned numbers.
+By default framework interprets all `hex` as unsigned numbers.
-In order to process negative numbers, property `signed=true` must be defined within PID definition.
+In order to process negative numbers, property `signed=true` must be set `true` within the PID definition.
 This property tells framework to decoded hex value using special rules.
 Moreover, calculation formula must contains dedicated statement: `if (typeof X === 'undefined')...` to handle negative number which might be received under `X` parameter, see example bellow: